-- 1. A person may permit a place, other than a private residence or vacation accommodation, to be used for, or may provide, or may participate in sport for children or youth, if the following conditions are met: - a. participants maintain a physical distance of three metres from one another and do not engage in handshaking, high fives, hugging or similar behaviour; - b. the focus is on activities that have a low risk of COVID-19 virus transmission; - c. no person is present as a spectator, unless the presence of the person is necessary in order to provide care to a child or youth who is a participant. - 2.
-No person may permit a place to be used for, may provide, or may participate in sport for children or youth, unless the conditions in section 1 are met.
+- 1. A person may permit an inside place, other than a private residence or vacation accommodation, to be used for, or may provide, or may participate in sport for children or youth, if the following conditions are met: - a. participants maintain a physical distance of three metres from one another and do not engage in handshaking, high fives, hugging or similar behaviour; - b. the focus is on activities that have a low risk of COVID-19 virus transmission; - c. no person is present as a spectator, unless the presence of the person is necessary in order to provide care to a child or youth who is a participant. - 2.
+No person may permit an inside place to be used for, or may provide, or may participate in sport for children or youth in an inside place, unless the conditions in section 1 are met.